itgeniussayan/eventor/README.md

 ## Running

-To run Our Code We Need To Execute The Following steps:
+To run our Code We Need To Execute The Following steps:

 #### Enter The Directory